python-jsonschema/jsonschema/docs/validate.rst

             .. deprecated:: 2.7.0

-                Instead, create a custom type checker and extend the validator.
+                Use `TypeChecker.redefine` and `jsonschema.validators.extend`
+                instead of this argument.

                 See `validating-types` for details.

-            If used, this overrides or extends the list of known type when validating the :validator:`type` property.
-Should map strings (type names) to class objects that will be checked via `isinstance`.
+            If used, this overrides or extends the list of known types when validating the :validator:`type` property.

+            What is provided should map strings (type names) to class objects that will be checked via `isinstance`.

     .. attribute:: META_SCHEMA